Powershap: A Power-full Shapley Feature Selection Method: Powershap

 Given the average impact of each feature for each iteration, it is then possible to compare it to the impact of the random feature in the core powershap component.
 This comparison is quantified using the percentile formula shown in Equation~\ref{eqn:percentile} where $\mathbf{s}$ depicts an array of average Shapley values for a single feature with the same length as the number of iterations, while $x$ represents a single value, and $\mathbb{I}$ represents the indicator function.
 This formula calculates the fraction of iterations where $x$ was higher than the average shap-value of that iteration and can therefore be interpreted as the p-value.

 Note that this formula provides smaller p-values than what should be observed, the correct empirical formula is $(1+\sum_{i}^{n} \mathbb{I}(x>s_i))/(n+1)$ as explained by North et al.~\cite{north_note_2002}.
 This issue of smaller p-values mainly persists for lower number of iterations.
 However, \textit{powershap} implements Equation~\ref{eqn:percentile} as this anticonservative estimation of the p-value is desired behavior for the automatic mode (see Section~\ref{sec:automatic}).
 This formula enables setting a static cut-off value for the p-value instead of a varying cut-off value and results in fewer required iterations, while still providing correct results.
-This will be further explained at the end of Section~\ref{sec:automatic}.

-As the hypothesis states that the impact of the random feature should be on average lower than any informative feature, all impacts of the random feature are again averaged, resulting in a single value that can be used in the percentile function.
+This will be further explained at the end of Section~\ref{sec:automatic}. \\ As the hypothesis states that the impact of the random feature should be on average lower than any informative feature, all impacts of the random feature are again averaged, resulting in a single value that can be used in the percentile function.
 This results in a p-value for every original feature.
 This p-value represents the fraction of cases where the feature is less important, on average than a random feature.
 Given the hypothesis and these p-value calculations, a heuristic implementation of a one-sample one-tailed student-t smaller statistic test can be done, where the null hypothesis states that the random feature ($H_1$-distribution) is not more important than the tested feature ($H_0$-distribution)~\cite{lomax_introduction_2007}.
 Therefore, the positive class in this statistical test represents a true null hypothesis.
 This heuristic implementation does not assume a distribution on the tested feature impact scores, in contrast to a standard student-t statistic test where a standard Gaussian distribution is assumed.
 Then, given a threshold p-value $\alpha$, it is possible to find and output the set of informative features.
 The pseudocode of Algorithm~\ref{alg:base} details how the core \textit{powershap} feature selection method is realized.